wernerkrauss/silverstripe-onepage/README.md

 This module provides a basic skeleton to build one-page sites easily.

-By default it uses the [Stellar.js](http://markdalgleish.com/projects/stellar.js/) jQuery plugin but every other animation can be used in your templates

 ## Installation
 Best installed via composer.
 You may clone the repo or download the zip, however you should find a directory called "onepage" with all files in your silverstripe root folder.